trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 #### Competition and Coalition in the brain

-> Any living organ is really just a very sophisticated bit of carbon-based machinery that can be replaced, piece by piece or all at once, by a nonliving substitute that has the same Input-Output profile.
+> Any living organ is  just a very sophisticated bit of carbon-based machinery that can be replaced, piece by piece or all at once, by a nonliving substitute that has the same Input-Output profile.

 **Book Recommendation:** Incomplete Nature: How Mind Emerged from Matter by Terrence Deacon